-- Touch the "Display" soft-key, then scroll down to Voice Response Length, - Select either "Brief" or "Detailed" by touching the box next to the selection.
-A check-mark will appear to show your selection.
+- 1. Touch the "More" soft-key (where available), then touch the "Settings" soft-key. - 2.
+Touch the "Display" soft-key, then scroll down to Voice Response Length. - 3.
+Select either "Brief" or "Detailed" by touching the box next to the selection.
+A check-mark will appear to indicate your selection.